pocket-barcelona/bcn-english-speakers/src/content/blog/16-all-the-irish-bars.md

 ---

 The below is a comprehensive list of ALL the battle-tested Irish Bars in Barcelona!
-**Note: A lot of these are popular with expats and have been heavily tested! 🥳**
+**Note: A lot of these are popular with our local experts and have been heavily tested! 🥳**

 <p style="text-align: center;font-style:oblique;">(in no particular order)</p>